Thorougly updated on 12/06/2024

 If you want to totally and soundly clean your chain, you should dip it into a small basin containing a chain cleaning liquid.
 In order to do so, it’s either you find and open the master link, or you take away the rear wheel to free the chain.
 The latter is very difficult if you have a derailleur.
 The master link, —sometimes also called quick-release link—is actually a set that consists of two outer plates, with each plate looking like the outer plate of a chain.
 Quick-release links allow you to either connect or disconnect a chain even if you don’t have a chain tool.
 This is the biggest advantage of a master or quick-release link.

-Should your chain sshow some rust, you could apply some Coca-Cola on it, or even let it soak on a Coke bowl for a night.
+Should your chain show some rust, you could apply some Coca-Cola on it, or even let it soak on a Coke bowl for a night.
 Indeed, Coca-Cola contains orthophosphoric acid, which eliminates rust.
 You’d better use sugar-free Diet-Coke, sugar is sticky.

 A quick link may or may not be reusable, so once you disconnect a chain to replace it, you may end up throwing out the old master link.

-How to clean your shifter
+How to clean your derailleur

 Simply push the pedal with one hand, while sticking a screwdriver onto the chain tensioner roller, while pushing on the pedal with the other hand, in order to make the chain roll.
 You should also clean your shifter cable, otherwise, since it slides into the sheath, it will sooner or later soil it or even clog it.
 See the pictures below:

-Lubricating chain and shifter
+Lubricating chain and derailleur

 You can buy a special oil for bike chains and shifters.
 Don’t use engine oil: it is DESIGNED to attract and HOLD grit for the filter to remove.
 It becomes a grinding paste on your entire drive train.
 Somebody uses canola oil, but I’m afraid that vegetable oils rot staying in contact with air and dirt, so I’d rather avoid it.
 I carefully apply the oil onto the chain with an old paintbrush, thus preventing oil droplets from dripping on the floor.
 I always make the chain roll actioning the pedal, and take care of lubricating the pivots of the shifter.